What I Do

 Studies show that one of the most effective ways to effect change is to be a real-life example to friends and neighbors who know and trust you—teaching by example.
 Let’s beautify the earth and the environment together, by using more natural products, using our wallet as a mouth, and stepping gently on Mother Earth.

-CONNECT: As a producer for Ed Brown’s film UNACCEPTABLE LEVELS and Community Liaison for his film production company, I’ve joined a global community concerned about the chemicals we are exposed to on a daily basis.
+CONNECT: As co-producer of the award-winning documentary film UNACCEPTABLE LEVELS, I’ve joined a global community concerned about the chemicals we are exposed to on a daily basis.
 I connect businesses, nonprofit organizations, activists and consumers; I introduce like-minded souls to each other so they can combine their talents and expertise, harmonizing their strengths for the greater good.
 It’s very much like playing the old “Concentration” game – as I listen to people, I’m flipping cards over in my mind, figuring out who they need to meet in order to amplify their efforts ;>)

 COACH: As an organic lifestyle advocate, I help others reduce their chemical body burden through education, including consumer product purchasing advice and lifestyle choices.
 Let me take you on a virtual walk through your home or office to discover how you can start taking small steps towards sustainability.
 If you’re interested in learning more, please contact me.

-CREATE: I became involved with Nontoxic Certified (NTC) as a direct result of what I learned while producing Unacceptable Levels.
-We’re launching America’s first independent, 3rd party, lab-tested nontoxic certification program for non-food products.
-We’re a nonprofit, mission-based business that provides a “nontoxic seal” for verified products so that consumers know before purchasing whether or not a product is truly safe for their families.
-We have compiled what we believe is the world’s most comprehensive list of toxicants – including pesticides, herbicides and GMOs – and we’re ready to start testing against it.
-Our goal is to have products with our symbol on it roll out in early 2016.
-As part of our launch plan we’ve secured over 10 million Moms who are eager to “buy better” and are awaiting our information.
+CREATE: I became involved with the nonprofit organization Made Safe as a direct result of what I learned while producing Unacceptable Levels.
+We’ve launched America’s first independent, 3rd party, lab-tested nontoxic certification program for non-food products.
+We’re a mission-based organization that provides a “nontoxic seal” for verified products so that consumers know before purchasing whether or not a product is truly safe for their families.

 My activism is supported by my home business, so if you like what I’m doing, please shop with me!